StarPlayrX/Virtual-Multi-Mouse/README.md

 # 🐭👾🖲️ Virtual Multi-Mouse 1.1.0 🖲️👾🐭

 The best auto-config solution on the universe.
 Combines your spinner, trackball, mouse into a virtual multi-mouse!
-Written from the ground up with intelligent code.
+Written from the ground up using intelligent code.
 Designed for Batocera Linux for use with Emulation Station and RetroArch.

 ## 🐭👾🖲️ Get Ready Player One!